 CHM 100 Introductory Applied Chemistry (3) An introduction to the basic concepts of chemistry with emphasis on utility for daily life.
 Not applicable toward a major or minor in chemistry.
 Three hours lecture per week.
 Prerequisite: Math proficiency is required.
-(See page 206).
+(See page 202).
 Offered periodically.

 CHM 111 General College Chemistry (4) Begins with atomic theory and bonding and continues through simple chemical reactions, the periodic table and forms of matter.
 The students will develop the skills to perform general chemical calculations.
 Laboratory experiments will include physical properties, synthesis, kinetics, and identifying unknowns.
 Three hours lecture and 3.3 hours laboratory per week.
 Every Fall and periodically in Spring semesters.
 Prerequisite: Math proficiency is required or permission of instructor.
-(See page 206).
+(See page 202).

 CHM 160 Chemistry in Art (3) Topics include a scientific description of the materials and methods used in making works of art; light and the chemistry of color; pigments and dyes; restoration and conservation; scientific examination of artworks; the identification of fakes; and scientific probes of influence and style.
 Not applicable toward a major or minor in chemistry.
 Three hours lecture per week.
-Offered periodically.
+Fall semesters, odd years.
+Prerequisite: Math proficiency is required.